DerekSelander/dsdump/docs/index.md

 0x100002158: 0x0000000100501682 <- bits, AKA (class_rw_t* | FAST_IS_SWIFT_STABLE)
 ```

-The `bits` param has now changed to the `class_rw_t` pointer + the FAST_IS_SWIFT_STABLE
+The `bits` param has now changed to the `class_rw_t* | FAST_IS_SWIFT_STABLE`

-> *If you a building out an Objective-C runtime introspection tool, and you're testing the tool on itself, make sure you know the correct struct that is in the `bits` value*.
-I burned *a lot* of hours working with the wrong struct if I accidentially initialized an Objective-C class by `po`'ing it in LLDB
+> *If you're a building out an Objective-C runtime introspection tool, and you're testing the tool on itself, make sure you know the correct struct that resides in the `bits` value*.
+I burned *a lot* of hours working with the wrong struct by accidentially initializing Objective-C classes by `po`'ing them in LLDB 🤦‍♂️

-Fortunately, for both the `class_ro_t` struct and the `class_rw_t` struct, they both have `int32_t` flags value right at the beginning, which among other things, tells if this class is initialized.
+Fortunately, the `class_ro_t` and the `class_rw_t` struct  both have `int32_t` flags value right at the beginning, which among other things, tells if this class is initialized.
 The value is (1 << 31, AKA 0x80000000) to see if the class is initialized.

 In the above example if I didn't know if a class was initialized, I'd start with the `bits` value, 0x0000000100501682.
 I'd remove the Swift bit packed flags, turning the value into **0x0000000100501680**.
 Then, I'd dereference this value with a size of 32bits in LLDB